 A photo album needs to be constructed in a way that allows the book to expand properly when photos or other material is added to the pages.
 A Japanese stab binding style photo album is made in this course.
 No previous experience is required.

 The beginners, intermediate and advanced courses run for four weeks, with one evening per week scheduled.
 As these run on the same evenings as our monthly meeting, there is no course on the same night as the meeting.
 The photo album and box making courses run for two and three weeks respectively.

 The weeknight courses are run at McDougall House, in Como.
 They start at 6:00pm on Monday evenings, and run until about 9:00pm.
 See the list of events currently scheduled to see when the classes are running.
 You will need to attend from the first class in each course.

 The weekend courses are run at the Roleystone Family Centre and are on Saturdays and Sundays.
 The weekend courses start at 9:00am and finish at 4:00pm on each of the two days.

 The fee for each course will be listed on the course schedule.
-This fee needs to be paid at the first evening or morning session with either cash or a cheque.
+This fee needs to be paid prior to attendance.
 All materials and equipment are provided.

 You do not need to be a member of the Guild in order to be able to attend the classes.